Secure by Design Example Security Resources Plan

 Information security technology resources

 Security technology resources include a range of hardware and software solutions designed to safeguard systems and networks.
-This includes firewalls, intrusion detection or prevention systems (IDS or IPS), antivirus software and other security tools.
+This includes:

 These technologies work together to protect against unauthorised access, detect security threats and mitigate potential risks.